GameProgressive/UniSpySDK/README.md

 # RetroSpy Software Development Kit
-RetroSpy is a project that aim to create a working Server and SDK that will emulate the GameSpy service (like 2011-2012 service)
+RetroSpy is a project that aim to create a working Server and SDK that will emulate the GameSpy service. (like 2011-2012 service)

-See the [Wiki](https://github.com/GameProgressive/RetroSpySDK/wiki) for information about compiling and using the SDK
+See the [Wiki](https://github.com/GameProgressive/RetroSpySDK/wiki) for any information about compiling and using the SDK.

-The Updated SDK (or modification of the original SDK) are licensed under BSD3 (See [LICENSE](https://github.com/GameProgressive/RetroSpySDK/blob/master/LICENSE) for more information)
+The Updated SDK (or modification of the original SDK) are licensed under BSD3.
+(See [LICENSE](https://github.com/GameProgressive/RetroSpySDK/blob/master/LICENSE) for more information)

+If you fall into any problem building or compiling, or simply want to contribute to the project, feel free to join #retrospy@freenode (IRC).

 The Original SDK was licensed under BSD3.
 A copy of the license: